foryVERX/Overwatch-Server-Selector/README.md

 - Download link in the Assets of [the latest release](https://github.com/foryVERX/Overwatch-Server-Selector/releases/latest).

+- To download the bleeding edge build of this application, built automatically by GitHub, head over to [Actions](https://github.com/foryVERX/Overwatch-Server-Selector/actions/), select the latest build with a green check mark, scroll down to the artifacts section.
+There is your download.

 - If you want to convert the files to exe yourself without using my provided download, see the [Build section](#build) for a guide to do so.
 Requires you to have some previous experience with Python.

 ## Introduction

 The application simply works by blocking Overwatch 2 IP addresses using wf.msc (Firewall with Advance Security).
 To do this, the application needs to run as administrator.
-It uses Component Object Model (COM) API to directly add/remove the blocking rules. **The application does not read or write to game files, only its own!**
+It uses Component Object Model (COM) API to directly add/remove the blocking rules. **The application does not read or write on game files or modify the network traffic of the game!**

 As long as you have a standard firewall (Windows Firewall) and antivirus (Microsoft Defender Antivirus), no further action to make the application work is necessary.